wbazant/CORALE/README.md

   }
 }
 ```
-If you want to run the pipeline locally, remove `executor = 'lsf'`, and reduce the number of forks.
-Raising it above what you can download in parallel, or to the number of cores of your CPU, will not speed things up, so for example `maxForks = 3` will be a good value.
+The above config makes sense for a distributed computing environment.
+To orchestrate parallel execution on a laptop, remove `executor = 'lsf'`, and reduce the number of forks.
+Raising it above what you can download in parallel or above the number of cores of your CPU will not speed up the processing, so for example `maxForks = 3` will be a good value.
 Monitor the temperature of your machine and make sure it does not overheat: `bowtie2` uses the CPU really intensely.

 #### `in.tsv`
 ```
 SRS011061       https://downloads.hmpdacc.org/dacc/hhs/genome/microbiome/wgs/analysis/hmwgsqc/v1/SRS011061.tar.bz2
 SRS011086       https://downloads.hmpdacc.org/dacc/hhs/genome/microbiome/wgs/analysis/hmwgsqc/v1/SRS011086.tar.bz2
 ```
-This is the correct content for `--downloadMethod wget --unpackMethod bz2`.
-For other input combinations, check the pipeline code - it's usually two or three columns.
-The first one is an sample ID, the second one is path or URL, and for the `libraryLayout paired` and no `--unpackMethod` it's pathForward then pathReverse.
+This is the correct format of an input file corresponding to arguments `--downloadMethod wget --unpackMethod bz2`.
+The first column is sample ID, and the second column is a URL.

+If you want a paired library layout (the `--libraryLayout paired` option), specify three columns: sampleId, pathForward, pathReverse. [example - paired layout](https://github.com/wbazant/CORRAL/blob/main/data/pairedWget.tsv).

+If you want local files (the `--downloadMethod local` option) specify a file path instead of a URL.